 In historic Old City, Menagerie Coffee is a locally owned specialty coffee shop.
 They have a full espresso bar serving creative drinks made with Elixr Coffee as well as hand-poured brew from Dogwood Coffee.

 If you’re stopping in for a drink, come hungry because it’s nearly impossible to choose between Menagerie’s breakfast sandwiches and pastries.
 Their fresh baked cookies are really something special–we always go with the chocolate chip.
-Locations: 18 S. 3rd St and the foodhall at The Bourse
+Locations: 18 S. 3rd St. and 908 N 3rd St.

 Old City Coffee

-Old City Coffee has been a Philadelphia institution for over 35 years.
-With locations in Old City and Reading Terminal Market, they supply some of the best coffee the city has to offer.
+Old City Coffee has been a Philadelphia institution for nearly 40 years.
+With locations in Old City and Reading Terminal Market, they have supplied some of the best coffee the city has to offer since a decade before Starbucks set up shop here.

 Old City Coffee focuses on freshness, roasting very small batches of high-grade Arabica beans on site to deliver a top-quality product.
 Grab a housemade pastry alongside your flat white or cappuccino.
 If you’re in the market for beans, their 1893 blend celebrating the anniversary of Reading Terminal is a great full bodied choice with hints of chocolate and cherry.
 Locations: 221 Church Street; 1136 Arch; 51 N. 12th St.